denovochem/cholla_chem/README.md

 The package can be used as a command line tool.
 The command line interface can solve single chemical names or read from a file.

+Resolve compounds directly from the command line:
 ```bash
 cholla-chem "aspirin"
 ```

+Read compounds from a file:
 ```bash
 cholla-chem --input names.txt --output results.tsv
 ```

+See help for more options:
 ```bash
 cholla-chem --help
 ```